willbush/wump/README.md

 # hunt-the-wumpus-rust

-An implementation of the Hunt the Wumpus text based game in Rust
+An implementation of the Hunt the Wumpus text based game in Rust.
+Implementing this in Rust just to learn Rust and have fun.